numerica-ideas/community/nodejs/node-support-env-files/README.md

 ![InstallNodeJS2060](./images/install-node-20-6-0.png)

 In case you had it installed already, a simple `nvm use 20.6.0` will do.
-At the end we can confirm the installed version is present by using the first command as illustrated above.
+At the end, we can confirm the installed version is present by using the first command as illustrated above.

 We have created a basic env file with a single line as content: